AllanWang/AllanBot-Public/SAMPLE.md

     allanbot.enableFeatures({ //Everything here should be true or false
         everything: true //This will enable everything; check the README for a full list of possible features;
-    });
+        //Some features are not enabled via "everything": spam });

     api.listen(function callback(err, message) { //For the facebook-chat-api